 Steven Bridges has a lot to say about demonetisation…

-In this video, Steven gives a concise and straightforward explanation of YouTube’s ad policy, as well as the effect it’s had on his channel.
+In his new video, Steven gives a concise and straightforward explanation of YouTube’s ad policy, as well as the effect it’s had on his channel.

-Steven states that over the previous months, his channel has been thriving, with one video hitting a million views within 15 days and many others hitting well over 100,000.
-He said “It is the first time I’ve ever had the advertising revenue from my channel be like, ‘oh that is money I can use'”, which is a big plus for someone who wants to make a full-time job out of YouTube.
+Steven states that in recent months, his channel has been thriving, with one video hitting a million views within 15 days and many others hitting well over 100,000.
+He says, “It is the first time I’ve ever had the advertising revenue from my channel be like, ‘oh, that is money I can use'”, which is a big plus for someone who wants to make a full-time job out of YouTube.

 However, he then goes on to add that “recently things have taken a complete 180” for him, with last five videos he uploaded all being demonetised.
-The only video he was OK with being demonetised is the needle swallowing video he made, “but the rest of them, including vlogs and card tricks, do not violate any of their community guidelines”.
+He says he understood when it happened to the needle-swallowing video he made, but that “the rest of them, including vlogs and card tricks, do not violate any of their community guidelines”.

-Steven appealed the decision to see if YouTube would change their mind, which they did, for all the videos (including the needle swallowing one).
-However, there’s still a clear issue here, as Steven explains: “a video is going to get the most views in its first sort of like, 48-hour window, so if they’ve taken of the ads for that time, I just lose the revenue from that.”
+Steven appealed the decision to see if YouTube would change their mind, which they did – for all the videos, including the needle-swallowing one.
+However, there’s still a clear issue here, as Steven explains: “A video is going to get the most views in its first sort of like 48-hour window, so if they’ve taken off the ads for that time, I just lose the revenue from that.”

-This was all getting too much for Steven, so he went one step further and decided to contact YouTube support, and he wasn’t particularly pleased with their response.
+This was all getting too much for Steven, so he went one step further and decided to contact YouTube Support, and wasn’t particularly pleased with their response:

 I can't believe he linked me to the guidelines.
 Did he even read my email?!
 Missed the whole point. pic.twitter.com/ybZsjmab2p